Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 2. Does marquise cut look bigger than round?

-Key Insight: Yes, significantly.
+Yes, significantly.
 A 1.5ct marquise face-up appears 15, 20% larger than a 1.5ct round because of its elongated shape.
 This is the primary visual advantage of marquise.

 3. Is marquise cut fragile?